rajeshsudharsan/AgenticAI/README.md

 LLM Will interact with tools mentioned above if the prompt is related to Searching Hotels or Attractions or weather or caluating the total price.

 If the question is generic

-  LLM will generate teh result and end the process.
+  > LLM will generate teh result and end the process.

-If not
+else
-  LLM will determine the tools required and pass the arguments required for the tool. call will be transferred to Tool.
+   > LLM will determine the tools required and pass the arguments required for the tool.
+   > call will be transferred to Tool.
-  Tool will do the required processing and pass the response to the LLM LLM will check if all the necessary info is available and generate teh result end the process.
+   > Tool will do the required processing and pass the response to the LLM
+   > LLM will check if all the necessary info is available and generate teh result end the process.